LeilaniAnn/roshamboapi/README.md

  - **new_game**
     - Path: 'game'
     - Method: POST
-    - Parameters: user_name, player_choice
+    - Parameters: playerOne, playerTwo, rounds
     - Returns: GameForm with game result.
+    - Description: Creates a new Game with 2 players (playerOne and playerTwo) with a number of rounds.
+ - **make_move**
+    - Path: 'game/make_move'
+    - Method: PUT
+    - Parameters: urlsafe_game_key, command, user_name
+    - Returns: GameForm with game result
-    - Description: Creates a new Game. user_name provided must correspond to an existing user - will raise a NotFoundException if not.
+    - Description: game with certain # rounds (accoring to player). user_name provided must correspond to an existing user - will raise a NotFoundException if not.
 Valid commands are "rock", "paper", "scissors", "lizard", "spock", or "cancel".
 Will raise BadRequestException otherwise.
 The API will randomly generate a command as an opponent.
 The result will be returned as a GameForm.
 The user record of 'wins', 'loses', 'games' and 'win_ratio' are updated.

- - **get_game**
-    - Path: 'game/{urlsafe_game_key}'
-    - Method: GET
-    - Parameters: urlsafe_game_key
-    - Returns: GameForm with game state.
-    - Description: Returns the state of a game.

- - **get_all_users**
-    - Path: 'allusers'
-    - Method: GET
-    - Parameters: None
-    - Returns: UserForms of all users.
-    - Description: Returns UserForms of all users.

- - **get_user_record**
-    - Path: 'record/{user_name}'
-    - Method: GET
-    - Parameters: user_name, email (optional)
-    - Returns: UserForm of a specific user.
-    - Description: Returns UserForm of a specific user.
-Includes games played, wins, losses, draws, and win ratio.

- - **get_all_games**
-    - Path: 'allgames'
-    - Method: GET
-    - Parameters: None
-    - Returns: GameForms history of all games.
-    - Description: Returns GameForms history of all games.

  - **get_user_games**
-    - Path: 'games/{user_name}'
+    - Path: 'game/get_by_user/{user_name}'
     - Method: GET
     - Parameters: user_name
     - Returns: GameForms of a specific user.